Code of Conduct for Students

 - Tearing of pages, defacing, burning or destroying books of any library or seminar.

-- Unauthorized use of College furniture in the college campus.
+- Unauthorised use of College furniture in the college campus.

 - Improper rendering of accounts for money drawn from or through any office under the control and jurisdiction of the University/College.

-- Any coercive or disorderly behavior with the College staff including teachers, office staff, support staff or college maintenance staff.
+- Any coercive or disorderly behaviour with the College staff including teachers, office staff, support staff or college maintenance staff.